 According to the 1911 census Dr. Abbott was no longer practicing medicine, but relying on an income.

-Dr. Abbott died on the 29th of December, 1913 and he was buried at the Toronto Necropolis.
-His wife Mary Ann died on the 28th of April, 1931 and she was buried next to her husband in Toronto.
+Dr. Abbott died on the 29th of December, 1913.
+He was buried at the Toronto Necropolis.
+His wife Mary Ann Abbott died on the 28th of April, 1931 and she was buried next to her husband in Toronto.
 At the time of her death, she resided at 662 Broadview Avenue, in Toronto.

-*His son, Dr. Wilson Ruffin Abbott served with the United States Army during WWI and he appears on the Gathering Our Heroes website.
+*Dr. Abbott’s son, Dr. Wilson Ruffin Abbott served with the United States Army during WWI and he appears on the Gathering Our Heroes website.
 He died in Toronto when he was 65 years old.

 Photo: Courtesy of the Chatham-Kent Black Historical Society.

 *Information about the location of the presidential shawl and the circumstances of the donation was confirmed by Mr. Joseph Kalper, Curator of Cultural History, Division of Museums & Historic Sites……with gratitude.